UCSBCarpentry/2020-06-03-UCSB-LibCarp/_episodes/15-scrapy.md

 Note that here some comments have been added for extra clarity, they will not be there upon first creating a spider.

-> ## Don't include `http://` when running `scrapy genspider`
->
-> The current version of Scrapy (1.3.2 - February 2017) apparently only expects URLs without
-> `http://` when running `scrapy genspider`.
-If you do include the `http` prefix, you might
-> see that the value in `start_url` in the generated spider will have that prefix twice, because
-> Scrapy appends it by default.
-This will cause your spider to fail.
-Either run `scrapy genspider`
-> without `http://` or check the resulting spider so that it looks like the code above.
->
-{: .callout}

 > ## Object-oriented programming and Python classes
 >